CMClearMathAcademy

 A free Pre-Algebra lesson from the “Geometry Foundations” unit, with a worked example and practice problems including step-by-step solutions.

 Perimeter measures distance around a figure.
 Area measures the amount of surface inside a figure.
 Rectangles use length times width, parallelograms use base times height, and triangles use one-half times base times height.
+In Geometry Foundations, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn